-- J. The Group has carefully assessed the valuation models and assumptions used to measure fair value.
+J. The Group has carefully assessed the valuation models and assumptions used to measure fair value.
 However, use of different valuation models or assumptions may result in different measurement.
-If the net assets value increased or decreased by 1% for Level 3, the effect on other comprehensive income for the years ended December 31, 2021 and 2020 is immaterial. - (4) Others
+If the discount for lack of marketability increased or decreased by 1% for Level 3, the effect on other comprehensive income for the years ended December 31, 2022 and 2021 is immaterial.

+(4) Others

-In response to the impact of the COVID-19 pandemic and the government's various pandemic prevention programs, the Group has implemented measures related to work place sanitation management, continued to manage related matters and implemented a staggered work schedule to operate all its plants and management units in cooperation with the "Guidelines for Enterprise Planning of Business Continuity in Response to the Coronavirus Disease 2019 (COVID-19)".
+In response to the impact of the COVID-19 pandemic and the government's various pandemic prevention programs, the Group has implemented measures related to work place sanitation management, continued to manage related matters and implemented a staggered work schedule to operate all its plants and management units in compliance with the "Guidelines for Enterprise Planning of Business Continuity in Response to the Coronavirus Disease 2019 (COVID-19)".
 There were no significant adverse effects on the Group's operations.